 Avoid sudden movements when carrying a load-start, stop, travel, steer, and brake smoothly.
 Steer clear of bumps, holes, and loose materials or debris on the ground.
 Lift and tilt slowly and smoothly.
 Go slowly when turning.
-Cross railroad tracks at an angle wherever possible.

 Use special care when handling and traveling with long, high, or wide loads-to avoid losing the load, striking bystanders or obstructions, or tipping the truck.